Merzasphor/MWSE/docs/source/apis/tes3.md

 			id = tes3.effect.customFireDmg,

 			-- This information if just copied from the Construction Set -- name = "Fire Damage",
-			description = (
-				"This spell effect produces a manifestation of elemental fire.
-Upon "..
+			description = ("This spell effect produces a manifestation of elemental fire.
+Upon " ..
-				"contact with an object, this manifestation explodes, causing damage."
+			"contact with an object, this manifestation explodes, causing damage."), baseCost = 5,
-			),
-			baseCost = 5,
 			school = tes3.magicSchool.destruction,
 			size = 1.25,